 Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Equity 61% 7.03%
+Equity 58% 3.90%

-Fixed Income 22% 3.20%
+Fixed Income 25% 0.93%

-Real Estate 7% 4.75%
+Real Estate 10% 0.42%

-Other 10% 4.5%
+Other 7% 0.25%

-Total 100%
+Total 100% 5.50%

-Discount Rate - The discount rate used to measure the ASRS total pensions liability was 8 percent, which is less than the long-term expected rate of return of 8.79 percent.
+Discount Rate - The discount rate used to measure the ASRS total pensions liability was 8 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating employers will be made based on the actuarially determined rates based on the ASRS Board's funding policy, which establishes the contractually required rate under Arizona Statute.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future payment of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.